In Living Color: Early history

-Description

-The sketch comedy show helped launch the careers of comedians/actors Jim Carrey (then credited as "James Carrey"), one of only two white members of the original cast; Jamie Foxx, who joined the cast in the third season; and David Alan Grier (an established theater actor who had worked in Keenen Ivory Wayans' 1988 motion picture I'm Gonna Git You Sucka).

-The series strove to produce comedy with a strong emphasis on modern Black subject matter.
-It became renowned for parody, especially of race relations in the United States.
-For instance, Carrey was frequently used to ridicule white musicians such as Snow and Vanilla Ice, who performed in genres more commonly associated with Black people.
-The Wayans themselves often played exaggerated Black ghetto stereotypes for humor and effect.
-A sketch parodying Soul Train mocked the show as Old Train, suggesting the show (along with its host, Don Cornelius) was out of touch and only appealed to the elderly and the dead.
 When asked about the show's use of stereotypes of Black culture for comedy, Wayans said, "Half of comedy is making fun of stereotypes.
 They only get critical when I do it.
 Woody Allen has been having fun with his culture for years, and no one says anything about it.
 Martin Scorsese, his films basically deal with the Italian community, and no one ever says anything to him.
-John Hughes, all of his films parody upscale white suburban life.
+John Hughes, all of his films parody upscale White suburban life.
 Nobody says anything to him.
 When I do it, then all of a sudden it becomes a racial issue.
 You know what I mean?
 It's my culture, and I'm entitled to poke fun at the stereotypes that I didn't create in the first place.
 I don't even concern myself with that type of criticism, because it's racist in itself."
+The only cast members to appear in all 5 seasons were Keymáh, Grier, Davidson, and Carrey, although Carrey's appearances in the fifth season were limited due to his rapidly rising film career.
+Throughout 1993, Carrey was busy filming The Mask and Ace Ventura: Pet Detective (both 1994) all while still an active cast member on In Living Color.